NadaMarei/Social_Media_Project_ITI/README.md

 ## Features

+- User authentication and authorization with role-based access control.
-- User model with CRUD operations and role-based authentication.
+- User model with CRUD operations.
 - Follow and Unfollow users.
 - Post model with CRUD operations.
 - Like and dislike posts.